pauliejes/SandboxDocs/docs/User Guide/build a game.md

 First things first, we’ll need to get step before we can start building.
 This section will walk you through the steps necessary to get a user account and create a world.

-1. First, browse to [http://vwf.adlnet.gov](http://vwf.adlnet.gov) .
+1. First, browse to the [VW Sandbox website](https://sandbox.adlnet.gov/967/adl/sandbox/ "https://sandbox.adlnet.gov/967/adl/sandbox/").
 You should see a website that looks something like the following.

 	![](./images/building-a-game/testexport.html_Image0.png)